DanpheLink/CyberGuard-pro-Practical-class/README.md

 docker-compose -f compose.yml up -d --build

-## check if the containers are up

-DVWA and MariaDB by
+## check if the containers are up of DVWA and MariaDB by

 docker ps -a

 # Now, open the DVWA and MariaDB in the browser by:
 DVWA: Open http://localhost in your browser.

 MariaDB: Connect to localhost:3306 using a MySQL client (with the credentials set in the docker-compose.yml file).